SteeltoeOSS/Documentation/docs/docs/v4/security/certificate.md

 ### Customizing CertificateAuthenticationOptions

 In some scenarios - particularly when running applications across Linux and Windows cells in Cloud Foundry - you may encounter issues where instance identity certificates are not trusted, even though they are properly issued.
-This usually happens because the identity certificates are signed by different intermediate certificates depending on the operating system.
+This usually happens because the identity certificates are signed by different intermediate certificates, depending on the operating system.

-If the intermediate certificate from one environment is not included in the trust store of the other, authentication can fail with errors such as:
+If the intermediate certificate from one environment is not included in the trust store of the other, authentication can fail with errors, such as:

 ```text
 Certificate validation failed...
 NotSignatureValid The signature of the certificate cannot be verified.